 Jane Munro is a Canadian poet, writer and educator.

-Jane Munro’s newest book is Glass Float (Brick Books, 2020).
+Jane Munro’s newest book, a prose memoir, is Open Every Window (Douglas & McIntyre, 2021).
 Her sixth poetry collection Blue Sonoma (Brick Books) won the 2015 Griffin Poetry Prize.
+Her most recent poetry book is Glass Float (Brick Books, 2020).
+A Sally Port (Espresso Chapbooks) - short prose pieces about her childhood - came out in 2018.
 Her previous books include Active Pass (Pedlar Press), Point No Point (McCLelland & Stewart) and Grief Notes & Animal Dreams (Brick Books).

-She is a member of the collaborative poetry group Yoko’s Dogs (Mary di Michele, Jan Conn, Susan Gillis, Jane Munro) who have published Whisk (Pedlar Press) and Rhinoceros (Gaspereau).
+She is a member of the collaborative poetry group Yoko’s Dogs (Mary di Michele, Jan Conn, Susan Gillis, Jane Munro) who have published Whisk (Pedlar Press), Rhinoceros (Gaspereau), and Caution Tape (Collusion Books).

 As well as working as a writer, Jane has been employed as a professor of Creative Writing at several universities in BC, done educational planning, research and administration, taught many informal writing workshops, and read her poetry to audiences in a wide variety of venues across Canada.
 She has also given readings in Ireland, the USA, Italy, India and Egypt.